naparuba/tanuki-www/content/pages/docs/internals/architecture.md

 ## Getting in depth

-At this point we've covered the high level architecture of Consul, but there are much more details to each of the sub-systems.
+At this point we've covered the high level architecture of XXX, but there are much more details to each of the sub-systems.
 The [consensus protocol](/docs/internals/consensus.html) is documented in detail, as is the [gossip protocol](/docs/internals/gossip.html).
 The [documentation](/docs/internals/security.html) for the security model and protocols used are also available.

-For other details, either consult the code, ask in IRC or reach out to the mailing list.
+For other details, either XXXt the code, ask in IRC or reach out to the mailing list.